 § 663.405 How does the Secretary address a perceived or actual conflict between provisions of the Indian Self-Determination and Education Assistance Act and 23 U.S.C.
 207?

 If the Secretary determines there is a conflict between 23 U.S.C.
 207 and the provisions of ISDEAA that are identified in 23 U.S.C.
-207(l), 23 U.S.C.
-207 shall apply.
+207(l), the Secretary shall resolve the conflict in a manner most favorable to the tribe shall apply.

 § 663.406 Are Tribes required to address potential conflicts of interest?